pavanthandrangi29/PABLO-AI/README.md

 4. The assistant will interpret the command and perform the appropriate action, such as opening a website or retrieving information.
 5. For conversational queries, the assistant will use the OpenAI GPT-3 model to generate responses.
 6. To stop the assistant, you can say "Pablo stop" or exit the program.
+## Examples

+Here are a few examples of how to interact with Pablo AI:

+1. **Open Websites**: Say commands like "Open YouTube," "Open Wikipedia," or "Open Google" to see Pablo AI open the respective websites.
+2. **General Knowledge**: Test the AI's knowledge with queries like "Who is the president of the United States?" or "When was the Eiffel Tower built?"

+Feel free to explore and interact with the assistant using natural language commands.

 ## Contributing